NCAR/pypackage-template/README.rst

 * GitHub-Actions_: Ready for continuous integration testing using GitHub Actions
 * Coverage_ : Code coverage with codecov.
 * Pre-commit_ hooks: Code style pre-commit hooks (black, isort, flake8, ...) that will run every time you are about to commit code
+* Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
 * Auto-release to PyPI_ when you push a new tag to master (optional)

 Usage